Industry SEO

 High-Intent Keywords Worth Bidding On

-Lower Intent (SEO better): "How to whiten teeth," "dental implant cost," "best toothpaste"
+Lower-intent searches like "how to whiten teeth," "dental implant cost," and "best toothpaste" are better served by SEO.

 Budget Allocation: SEO vs. Ads